CEXTBurmawala/notes/database/pgadmin.md

 #### Working with the tables
 - to find the isight tables, click on the following arrows:
 	-	local_server > Databases > isight > Schemas > Tables
+- to find the isight views, click on the following arrows:
+	-	local_server > Databases > isight > Schemas > Views

 ***
 [Table of Contents](../README.md)